LLB (Practice) Program

 The LLB (Practice) Program is undertaken during the final 2 years of the law degree.
 Students in the program deal with real clients and their legal problems at the University of Newcastle Legal Centre (UNLC) and in externships.
 The aims and objectives of the program are to:

 - Learn substantive areas of law and the practice of law in an integrated and incremental model over the two year program.
-Develop skills in interviewing, legal analysis and synthesis, research, drafting, decision making, negotiation and advocacy while at the same time displaying high standards of professionalism.
+Develop high level skills in interviewing, legal analysis and synthesis, research, drafting, dispute resolution, decision making, negotiation and advocacy while at the same time displaying high standards of professionalism.

 - Provide real problem based learning experiences to enhance the capacity to solve clients' legal problems.